-Judge sets bond for fifth suspect in Father's Day Ocean Blvd. shooting
+Judge sets bond for fifth suspect in Father’s Day Ocean Blvd. shooting

 Graham is the fifth man to appear in an area court in connection to the shooting.

-Four other people – Reakwon Graham, Keshawn Steele, Darius Little and Tyron Steele – were previously charged for their roles in the shooting.
+Four other people – Reakwon Graham, Keshawn Steele, Derias Little and Tyron Steele – were previously charged for their roles in the shooting.
 Their cases remain active in General Sessions court.

 According to Graham’s arrest report, shortly after midnight on June 18, police responded to Ocean Boulevard and 4th Avenue North for a group of disorderly people.